Welcome

 Here's how to turn an ordinary canning jar into an attractive electric lamp using a canning jar lamp kit.

-Our sample is meant as a sewing room lamp, and is filled with colored spools of thread - but we've compiled a list of other suggestions so you can create a canning jar lamp that is personal to you.
+My sample is meant as a sewing room lamp, and is filled with colored spools of thread – but I’ve compiled a list of other suggestions so you can create a canning jar lamp that is personal to you.

 These canning jar lamps also make excellent homemade gifts - just choose a theme to suit the gift recipient and it's sure to be a winner.